guido-martin/blue-green-demo/README.md

 make manual-promotion
 ```

 After approximately 12 seconds, the image will begin to return HTTP error 500 responses.
 This occurs after the pre-promotion analysis has been successfully completed and the preview service has been promoted to active.
-As a result, simulated requests will start to fail, triggering the post-promotion analysis to detect failures.
+As a result, simulated requests will start to fail and post-promotion analysis will detect failures.

 ![Post Promotion Analysis failing](img/postPromotionFailing.png)

-The image will begin to return HTTP error 500 responses before the post-promotion analysis is completed.
 Once the post-promotion analysis is flagged as an error, the active service will be rolled back to the previous working rollout version.
 As a result, the simulated requests will start to show successes again once the rollback is complete.

 ![Post Promotion Analysis Degraded](img/postPromotionFailed.png)